sudipstha-01/To_Do_List/README.md

 # 📝 To-Do List Priority Tracking

-Hello everyone , This project is about making a To-Do List where you can also select the Priotrity of the particular task , letting you know where to focus the most.
+Hello everyone , This project is a To-Do List where you can also select the Priotrity of the particular task , letting you know where to focus the most =).
 <br>